Kremlin says it fears full-scale fighting in Ukraine's east - WTMJ

 The separatist authorities in Donetsk said 20 troops and 2 civilians have been killed since the beginning of 2021.

-Western and Ukrainian officials have raised concerns in recent weeks about increasingly frequent cease-fire violations in the country’s industrial heartland, known as Donbas.
-They also expressed worries about the Russian troop buildup along the border with Ukraine.
+Western and Ukrainian officials have raised concerns in recent weeks about increasingly frequent cease-fire violations in the country’s industrial heartland, known as the Donbas.
+They also expressed worries about the Russian troop build-up along the border with Ukraine.

 During a call with Putin on Thursday, German Chancellor Angela Merkel “called for the removal of these troop reinforcements in order to achieve a de-escalation of the situation.”